MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 - Use reserved instances to prioritize reserved capacity in required regions.
 This ensures that your workload will have the required capacity even when there's a high demand for that resource in a specific region.

-- Establish a dashboard with custom views to monitor utilized capacity levels.
+- Establish a dashboard with custom views to monitor used capacity levels.
 Set up alerts if capacity utilization is reaching critical levels (for example, 90 percent CPU utilization).

 - Raise support requests for quota increase as a part of subscription provisioning (for example, total available VM cores within a subscription).
 This ensures your quota limits are set before your workloads require going over the default limits.